linagora/linshare/documentation/EN/epics/new-admin-portal/story-3-admin-manage-workgroup.md

       - Drive: The link to parent Drive that contain current workgroup.
 I can click on this link to go to Manage drive .
 If this workgroup is standalone, the text "None" is displayed.
       - Creation date
       - Modification date
+      - Author: Creator of workgroup
    - On the left part i can see the editable fields including:
       - Worgkroup name: Text field.
 This field cannot be blank or contains special characters.
-When click Save button, if the workgroup name is invalid, i can see an error message.
+When click icon Edit, i can change the name and click Save icon, if the workgroup name is invalid, i can see an error message.
+      - Description: Display workgroup's desctiption.
+When i click on icon Edit, i can update the field and click save icon.

 **UC2.Manage member list of a standalone workgroup**
 - In Manage workgroup screen, i can see the list of user: